Kordell Stewart: Baltimore Ravens

 Stewart was signed in 2004 by the Ravens to play a backup role to Kyle Boller, and later served as a replacement for the injured Anthony Wright.
 He did not, however, throw a pass that season.
 He was unexpectedly successful as an emergency replacement for punter Dave Zastudil, being named NFL Special Teams Player of the Week for his performance.
 He was released following the 2004 season, but due to an injury to starting quarterback Kyle Boller during Week #1 of the 2005 season, the Ravens once again signed Stewart to be a backup to Anthony Wright.

-Nickname
+Nickname and legacy

 Pittsburgh Steelers color commentator Myron Cope gave Stewart the nickname "Slash".
 He chose this name under the presumption that Stewart could play multiple positions—quarterback/receiver/rusher (quarterback "slash" receiver "slash" rusher).

 After confining him to many utility roles during the 1995 season, when the Steelers made it to Super Bowl XXX only to lose to the Dallas Cowboys, the team gave Stewart the opportunity to compete for the starting quarterback position in 1996.
 Following a preseason battle, Bill Cowher named Jim Miller as the Steelers' starting quarterback and kept Stewart in his "Slash" role.
 Miller struggled at Jacksonville on opening day and was replaced by Mike Tomczak for the rest of the season.
 In a December 1996 game against the Carolina Panthers, Stewart set a then-NFL record for longest touchdown run by a quarterback with an 80-yard rush.

+While criticized often during his career (especially by the local media in Pittsburgh), more recent assessments of Stewart's career have been more positive.
+Some sportswriters have named Stewart the first modern dual-threat quarterback, having played the position about 20 years before it became widespread.
+While Stewart wasn't the first such quarterback--notably, Fran Tarkenton, Randall Cunningham and Steve Young were known to scramble while John Elway also ran the ball often (all except Cunningham are now in the Pro Football Hall of Fame)--Stewart was one of the first to run with the football as a form of offense as opposed to avoid defenders.

+Within the local Pittsburgh media, Mark Madden and John Steigerwald often defended Stewart during his playing career and felt he was being unfairly judged.
+Longtime Pittsburgh Post-Gazette writer Ron Cook would acknowledge years later that Stewart deserved better treatment during his time with the Steelers.
+Stewart's performance has him ranked occasionally as the team's 3rd best quarterback of all-time behind Ben Roethlisberger (Stewart's more long-term successor who was drafted a year after Stewart was released) and Terry Bradshaw, ahead of Hall of Famer Bobby Layne.